 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week’s terms are jealousy and envy.

 The terms jealousy and envy are often used synonymously, but they actually refer to two separate, although related, concepts.

-The concept of schadenfreude, which involves taking pleasure in others’ misfortunes, is related to envy but with a twist; instead of taking displeasure at another person’s happiness, it’s feel good about things going badly for them.
+The concept of schadenfreude, which involves taking pleasure in others’ misfortunes, is related to envy but with a twist; instead of taking displeasure at another person’s happiness, it’s feeling good about things going badly for them.

 According to Wikipedia, jealousy “generally refers to the thoughts or feelings of insecurity, fear, and concern over a relative lack of possessions.”
 A sense of threat to a relationship is perceived, with a third person who represents that threat to a 2-person relationship.
 There may be a fear of loss, mistrust, anxiety, anger, or concern about betrayal.
 In extreme cases, jealousy can contribute to spousal homicide.